 An automatic fish feeder is a great investment and they are reasonably priced.
-They are designed to dispense dry food only, mainly flakes and pellets and can be set to feed as much and as many times a day as you wish.
-Just fill the drum, set the timer and locate above the water.
+They are designed to dispense dry food only, mainly flakes and pellets, and can be set to feed as much and as many times a day as you wish.
+Just fill the drum, set the timer, and locate it above the water.

 My top recommendations are:

 - Eheim Feed Air Automatic for small tanks

 - Eheim Twin Automatic.
 This has 2 feed screws and dispenses a lot of food!